stackitcloud/stackit-cli/docs/stackit_beta_server_describe.md

   Show details of a server with ID "xxx"
   $ stackit beta server describe xxx

-  Show detailed information of a server with ID "xxx"
-  $ stackit beta server describe xxx --details

   Show details of a server with ID "xxx" in JSON format
   $ stackit beta server describe xxx --output-format json
 ```